Jerome Bettis: Final season

 On January 15, 2006, Bettis was the center of one of football's most memorable endings in a divisional playoff game against the Indianapolis Colts.
 The Steelers offensive attack was mostly pass-driven during the game.
 Bettis ran for 46 yards on 17 rushes, including one touchdown.
-When the Steelers took possession of the ball on the Indianapolis 2-yard line with 1:20 remaining in the game, leading 21–18, the outcome seemed almost certain.
+When the Steelers took possession of the ball on the Colts' 2-yard line with 1:20 remaining in the game, leading 21–18, the outcome seemed almost certain.
 The first play from scrimmage went to the surehanded Bettis, who had not fumbled once the entire year.
-As Bettis ran towards the end zone, Colts linebacker Gary Brackett popped the ball out of Jerome's hands, where, in seemingly another occurrence of the Sports Illustrated "cover jinx," it was picked up by cornerback Nick Harper, who was stopped from returning the fumble all the way for a touchdown by Steelers quarterback Ben Roethlisberger.
+As Bettis ran towards the end zone, Colts linebacker Gary Brackett popped the ball out of Bettis's hands, where, in seemingly another occurrence of the Sports Illustrated "cover jinx," it was picked up by cornerback Nick Harper, who was stopped from returning the fumble all the way for a touchdown by Steelers quarterback Ben Roethlisberger.
 Ultimately, however, Bettis's mistake did not result in a Steelers loss, as Colts kicker Mike Vanderjagt missed a 46-yard game-tying field goal, ending the game with a 21-18 Steelers victory.

-The next week, the Steelers were set to face off against the Denver Broncos in the AFC Championship game.
+The next week, the Steelers were set to face off against the Denver Broncos in the 2005 AFC Championship Game.
 Bettis delivered a rousing speech to his teammates the day before the game, asking them to "Just get me to Detroit", his hometown, where Super Bowl XL was to be played.
 Bettis's wish was granted, as he and the Steelers advanced to Super Bowl XL with a 34–17 win over the Broncos, led by Ben Roethlisberger's arm.
 Bettis ran for 39 yards on 15 carries, including a touchdown.
 After the game was over, Bettis found his parents in the crowd and mouthed the words "We're going home" to them.